Automattic/Post-Meta-Inspector/readme.txt

 == Screenshots ==

-1. See which rewrite rules match a given URL (and the priorites they match in)
+1. See the metadata associated with any post using the post meta box

 == Changelog ==